 Report harmful content

-If the cyberbullying or adult cyber abuse is very serious, and the service or platform does not remove the harmful content within 48 hours, then you can report it to eSafety for investigation.
+If the cyberbullying or adult cyber abuse is very serious, and the service or platform does not remove the harmful content, then you can report it to eSafety for investigation.

-You can report complaints about image-based abuse or illegal and restricted online content to eSafety immediately.
+You can report illegal and restricted online content to eSafety immediately.

-For cyberbullying of a child or young person under 18 and adult cyber abuse, you can use in-app functions to ignore, mute or block the other person and update your privacy settings.
+For cyberbullying of a child or young person under 18 and adult cyber abuse, you can use in-app functions to ignore, hide or mute the other person's posts or comments.
+After collecting evidence you can also block them.
+It's also a good idea to update your privacy settings.
 The eSafety Guide has advice on key online safety functions for many services and platforms, including social media, online games and other apps.

 For image-based abuse, stop all contact with the other person.
-You can use in-app functions to ignore or mute them, but don't block them until you are advised to do so by eSafety or the police.
+You can use in-app functions to ignore, hide or mute their posts or comments.
+After collecting evidence you can also block them.

 For illegal and restricted online content, stop searching for that type of material so it does not appear in your feeds.
 You can also use optional filtering or parental control products and check your privacy settings to prevent further exposure.